ekaigna/MyPokedexEI/README.md

 ## Addicional requirements

-This app used React Bootstrap Carousel, React Paginate and React Content Loader.
-Addionally, React Hooks such as useEffect, useState (state management) and useContext were implemented in this app.
-To navigate between pages, React Router was used.
+This app uses React Bootstrap Carousel, React Paginate and React Content Loader.
+Addionally, React Hooks such as useEffect, useState (state management) and useContext are implemented in this app.
+The navigation between pages is guaranteed by React Router.

 ## Technologies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The main technology used for the Pokedex app was React - a JavaScript library for building user interfaces, also using PokéAPI: https://pokeapi.co/.
+The main technology used for the Pokedex app was React - a JavaScript library for building user interfaces, also implementing PokéAPI: https://pokeapi.co/.

 ## Instalation steps

-In the project directory, the used can run:
+In the project directory, the user can run:

 ### `npm start`